jgendron/BuildAHackathon/Unit Test Scorer/README.md

 ![screenshot](console_output.png)

 This is the prototype version of the scoring script.
 It allows for "unit testing" with a small set of 12 predictions.
-The actual script is in a separate folder called [scoring Script](https://github.com/jgendron/BuildAHackathon/blob/master/Scoring Script/).
+The actual script is in a separate folder called [Scoring Script](https://github.com/jgendron/BuildAHackathon/blob/master/Scoring Script/).

 There are four files associated with this prototype